NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 You can either save this as an `.scr` file and run it the `script` command, but I find it easier to just copy and paste it into the command area in Eagle.

+### Layer Labels

+To help prevent errors or delays during manufacturing, it's useful to make it completely clear which CAM file corresponds to which layer.
+There's a special footprint in `quadparts_prebuilt.lbr` for this purpose: `LAYER_LABELS`.
+Use the `add` tool to add a copy to the board layout.
+It should be outside the boundary of your board.
+It will cause the name of the layer to appear in the CAM file for that layer.

 ### Optional Features